jgneff/openjdk/README.md

 Having a transparent build process is a good first step, but the only conclusive way to verify a software package is to reproduce it.
 That's the main recommendation in the article [Preventing Supply Chain Attacks like SolarWinds](https://www.linuxfoundation.org/en/blog/preventing-supply-chain-attacks-like-solarwinds) by David Wheeler, Director of Open Source Supply Chain Security at the Linux Foundation.
 "In the longer term," he writes, "I know of only one strong countermeasure for this kind of attack: verified reproducible builds."

-The OpenJDK project has only just started to [add the necessary support](https://bugs.openjdk.java.net/browse/JDK-8244592).
-There are still many files that differ between any two builds from the same source.
-The Snap packages built by this project set the *configure* option `--with-source-date` to enable reproducible builds when the feature becomes fully functional.
+The OpenJDK project [is making progress](https://github.com/openjdk/jdk/pull/6481) on allowing for reproducible builds.
+The Snapcraft build files in this repository set the *configure* option `--with-source-date` to enable the feature when it becomes fully functional.

 ## Usage